 Jack of All Stats: Humans have even caps of 9 in every category, whereas other races have a two or three point bonus in one or another.
 Humans instead start with three extra karma, which isn't much in the grand scheme of things but still worth about one more skill than other races could get.

 King Incognito: In both campaigns, towards the end, you run into a high ranking Saeder-Krupp employee named Hans Brackhaus.
-In both cases the game hints at his true nature but doesn't spell it out but if you are familiar with the setting you know he is actually the Great Dragon Lofwyr, head of Saeder-Krupp and one of the most powerful beings in the world.
+The game hints at his true nature, but those familiar with the setting will know he's actually the Great Dragon Lofwyr, head of Saeder-Krupp and one of the most powerful beings in the world.

 Ley Line: Mages can see these in combat and standing on one increases their power.
 Unfortunately, ley lines are rarely behind cover, so the power comes at the cost of being an easier target.